txstate-etc/dataloader-factory/README.md

   // when accessing the database, this should be immutable for the entire
   // duration of a graphql request, not different per resolver
   fetch: (ids, context) => []

   // a function for extracting the id from each item returned by fetch
   // if not specified, it guesses with this default function
   extractId: item => item.id || item._id

+  // set idLoaderKey to the registered name of another ID Loader to automatically
+  // prime it with any results gathered
+  // NOTE: if your fetch function returns result objects that differ from those of
+  // the other loader, it's going to cause you problems
+  idLoaderKey: 'books'
+  // OR
+  idLoaderKey: ['books', 'booksBySomeOtherUniqueId'] // primes two different ID loaders

   // the options object to pass to dataloader upon creation
   // see dataloader documentation for details
   options: DataLoader.Options